Grant aid applications – Guidance Notes

 - Is there a limit on the number of applications that can be submitted by one Club or organisation during a given year?

-Normally only one application per MSA Club or MSA Recognised Organisation can be submitted in any one calendar year to the BMSTT Safety Development Fund.
+Normally only one application per Motorsport UK Club or Motorsport UK Recognised Organisation can be submitted in any one calendar year to the BMSTT Safety Development Fund.
 This ensures that available grant aid funding can be spread as widely as possible across the UK and all its Home Countries and Islands across a whole range of disciplines.

-For the same reason, there is a maximum total overall grant aid award amount of £8,500 that is payable in any one calendar year to any single applicant across the collective awards from both the BMSTT Safety Development Fund and the separate MSA Motor Sport Development Fund.
+For the same reason, there is a maximum total overall grant aid award amount of £8,500 that is payable in any one calendar year to any single applicant across the collective awards from both the BMSTT Safety Development Fund and the separate Motorsport UK Motor Sport Development Fund.

 - Where can you find answers to any queries that you might have regarding the eligibility of a particular project which you are considering for a grant aid application?